zarat/PolyStrike/intro.md

 PolyStrike v1.0 alpha

-This is an alpha demo with zombies only.
+This is an alpha demo version.

+Zombie mode produces unexpected behavior in multiplayer mode, only play alone!